jakubkwietniewski-da/ERP-Business-Intelligence-Analytics/README.md

 **Jakub Kwietniewski**

-Aspiring Data Analyst with a background in accounting and business process optimization.
+Data Analyst with a background in accounting and business process optimization.

 **Core Skills**